humanlayer/genai-the-good-parts/intro--genai-the-good-parts/03-intro-to-tool-calling/README.md

+---
+status: alpha
+---

 # Introduction to Tool Calling

-**Status**: 🛠️ Alpha

 ## Overview

 In this chapter, we'll explore one of the most powerful features of LLMs: **Tool Calling**.

-Tool Calling allows you to give the LLM a list of functions it can call, and then it will use those functions to perform tasks.
+Tool Calling allows you to give an LLM a list of invokable functions to perform tasks.

 By the end of this chapter, you'll be able to:

 - Describe a function to the LLM
 - Call a function with a simple prompt
 - Orchestrate a series of function calls
-- Sec

 ![louis-dupont-tool-calling](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*r8rEqjGZs_e6dibWeaqaQg.png)
 _Image from [Transforming Software Interactions with Tool Calling and LLMs](https://louis-dupont.medium.com/transforming-software-interactions-with-tool-calling-and-llms-dc39185247e9)_